TwitchingOfIsaac/Repentogon_DLL_Mods_Info/README.md

 This repo will provide various examples, showcasing different things you can do with DLL mods.

+__Note__: _This repo is not meant to teach you how to use C++ nor using lua C++ bindings.
+I also want to point out that I am not an expert in C++ nor lua C++ bindings - the last time I worked in a C language was well over a decade ago._

 ## Prerequisites
 To ensure that the build scripts work properly, you will need to have a local development environment set up for REPENTOGON and have completed a successful build.
 You can follow the [REPENTOGON build steps](https://github.com/TeamREPENTOGON/REPENTOGON?tab=readme-ov-file#building).